Trans Am (band): History

-Nathan Means (bass, keyboards, vocoder, vocals), Philip Manley (lead guitar, bass, keyboards, vocals), and Sebastian Thomson (drums, bass, keyboards, guitar, vocals) formed Trans Am in 1990 near Washington, D.C.
+Trans Am was formed in 1990, originally as a "long-distance band" put together by University of North Carolina at Chapel Hill student Nathan Means (bass, keyboards, vocoder, vocals), Oberlin College student Philip Manley (lead guitar, bass, keyboards, vocals), and Bard College student Sebastian Thomson (drums, bass, keyboards, guitar, vocals).
+The band members moved to Maryland after graduating.

 Initially influenced by local hardcore and post-hardcore bands Fugazi, Bad Brains, and Soulside, Trans Am quickly moved away from that sound and began drawing from such bands as Chrome, This Heat, Van Halen, Manowar, and in particular electronica acts such as Kraftwerk, Aphex Twin, and Autechre.
 According to Thomson, they had searched for a unique sound and "were floundering until one day we hooked up a Casio keyboard in 1993 and realized that a keyboard can also be a punk instrument."
 Sometime around 1993, Trans Am had a lead singer, who was eventually fired for missing rehearsals, and the band opted not to replace him.
 Since then, Trans Am's music has been largely instrumental.

 The band's self-titled debut was produced by John McEntire of labelmates Tortoise at Idful Music Corporation, in Chicago.
 Afterwards, Trans Am opened for Tortoise on a brief US tour.
 In 1996, they released a self-titled EP, which showed a greater reliance on electronics.
 The group expanded that approach to album length on Surrender to the Night (1997) and The Surveillance (1998).
 Their sound during this period was reminiscent of such acts as Kraftwerk, Can, and New Order, interspersed with more rock-oriented material.
-Also in 1996, they appeared on a split 12" with Wingtip Sloat.
+Also in 1996, they appeared on a split single with Wingtip Sloat.
 One track from that record, "Starjammer", was later included on the electronica label Mille Plateaux's double-CD compilation In Memoriam Gilles Deleuze.
 Around the time of the release of The Surveillance, Trans Am started to perform material with vocoder-heavy vocals by Nathan Means.